Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Randomization/Tutorial.md

 1. Creating a parameter configuration
 2. Customizing parameters and samplers
 4. Configuring a scenario to run the simulation
+5. Configure the perception camera
-5. Building a simulation runtime
+6. Building a simulation runtime
-6. Modifying scenario constants
+7. Modifying scenario constants

 By the end of this guide, the user should have a new project that generates the perception data necessary to theoretically train a model to recognize a cube from a solid colored background.